x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/in-place-archiving-in-exchange-2013-exchange-2013-help.md

 - **Move or copy messages manually**: Mailbox users can manually move or copy messages from their primary mailbox or a .pst file to their archive mailbox.
 The archive mailbox appears as another mailbox or .pst file in Outlook and Outlook Web App.

 - **Move or copy messages using Inbox rules**: Mailbox users can create Inbox rules in Outlook or Outlook Web App to automatically move messages to a folder in their archive mailbox.
-To learn more, see [Learn About Inbox Rules](https://help.outlook.com/en-us/140/bb899620.aspx).
+To learn more, see [Manage email messages by using rules](https://support.office.com/article/c24f5dea-9465-4df4-ad17-a50704d66c59).

 - **Move messages using retention policies**: You can use retention policies to automatically move messages to the archive.
 Users can also apply a personal tag to move messages to the archive.
 For details about archive and retention policies, see Archive and retention policies later in this topic.